walt-id/waltid-ssikit/README.md

     gradle clean assemble

-After the Gradel build the program can be run as follows: In `build/distributions/` you have two archives, a .tar, and a .zip.
+After the Gradle build the program can be run as follows: In `build/distributions/` you have two archives, a .tar, and a .zip.
 Extract either one of them, and execute `letstrust-ssi-core-1.0-SNAPSHOT/bin/letstrust-ssi-core`.

     cd build/distributions